ga-wdi-boston/git-basics-assessment/diagnostic.md

 -7.Should you ever edit published history?

- As a good practice, one should always create a new branch and work  and commit on that branch, before pulling it back to the origin repository.
+ As a good practice, one should always create a new branch, work and commit on that branch, before pulling it back to the origin repository.
+If you make any changes, make sure you commit, explaning what those changes were.